wuerges/vlsi_verification/README.md

 ## Tests

+Automated test can be executed by running the following line:

+> cabal test

-No automated tests are available (yet).
-However, the ***tests*** folder contains many circuit tests obtained from the Problem B of the ICCAD Contest 2015.
+This will try to check the equivalence of the tests contained in the ***tests*** folder, obtained from the Problem B of the ICCAD Contest 2015.

 Currently, circuits are being checked by 2 methods: